hjyu14/code_MobLock/README.md

   shipping their own copy.
 - **`fig_sm/sm_table1_3/` ships its own three ablation model weights** (No-Global / No-Attn / No-VNode), because they are used only by that experiment.
-The full MobileIsolator weights it also needs are loaded from `train/`.
+The full MobLock weights it also needs are loaded from `train/`.

 All paths are resolved at run-time relative to each script's own